metamot/opi5plus-lfs/README.md

 **PLEASE, CHECK IT twice (!)**

-The result is new 'pkg/' directory with initial packages (see collapsible block, i.e. "spoiler")
+The result is new 'pkg/' directory with initial packages (see collapsible block, i.e. "spoiler", pls click on black right-oriented triangle):

 <details>
 <summary>List of initially download packages is here</summary>